La Longue Rocque

-La Longue Rocque is the tallest megalithic standing stone in the Channel Islands.
-The menhir stands in a field next to Les Paysans road in Guernsey.
-The granite block is 3.5m tall and extends a further metre below the ground.
+La Longue Rocque is the tallest megalithic menhir in the Channel Islands.
+A granite block 3.5 m tall and extending a further metre (1 m) below the ground, it stands in a field next to Les Paysans road in Guernsey.

-It is believed that it was erected between 3000-1500BC.
+It is believed that it was erected between 3000-1500 BC.

 Description

-Excavation in 1894 found the menhir to be trigged with one stone and embedded in gravel.
+The menhir is located at 49° 26′ 40.6″ N / 02° 38′ 07.4″ W. Excavation in 1894 found it to be trigged with one stone and embedded in gravel.
 It is estimated to weigh five tons.
-The menhir is located at 49° 26′ 40.6″ N / 02° 38′ 07.4″ W.
+It is surrounded by a field which still bears crops annually.

 On the north facing edge of the menhir is an area worn smooth by touching or ‘rubbing’ over the millennia.
-This may be due to ‘ritual’ rubbing on the stone, or, more likely, the stone being used as a ‘scratching’ post for livestock over the 6500 years it's been here.
+This may be due to ‘ritual’ rubbing on the stone, or, more likely, the stone being used as a ‘scratching’ post for livestock over the 6500 years since its erection.
 Place names surrounding these fields suggest other menhirs that have disappeared due to farming, building and superstition.